 Everything you experience, everything you perceive in the world around you, and all the relationships you have are filtered through the thoughts you think about them.
-Your thinking impacts both your emotions and your actions.
-And when you have problems with your cognitive processes, your mental health may experience issues.
+Your thinking affects both your emotions and your actions.
+As such, when you have problems with cognitive processes, your mental health may experience issues.
 Cognitive psychology can help you improve some of these thought processes in order to promote improved mental well-being.
 If you're interested in this type of treatment, you can ask a therapist for cognitive psychology examples that might help you with the challenges you may be facing.

 What Is Cognitive Thought?

-Cognitive psychology studies cognitive thoughts, including any mental processes that you use to gain knowledge and better understand the world and yourself.
-Through these processes, you interpret, categorize, and store information based on your experiences and thoughts and from your senses.
-It includes:
+Cognitive psychology studies cognitive thoughts, including any mental processes you use to gain knowledge and better understand the world and yourself.
+Through various cognitive abilities, the human brain interprets, categorizes, and stores information about your experiences, thoughts, and senses.
+These processes include:

 What Is Cognitive Psychology?

-Simply put, cognitive psychology is the study of cognitive thought, as described above.
-Cognitive psychologists conduct experiments to understand better how people process thoughts about the world around them.
+Simply put, cognitive psychology is the study of cognitive thought.
+Cognitive psychologists focus on cognition or the mental action and process of perceiving and grasping the world around us.
 Psychologists and counselors can apply these insights as they work with their clients.
 Cognitive psychology recognizes healthy cognitive patterns as essential to maintaining good mental health and building a satisfying life.

-When people gamble excessively, it may be partly because of the way they’re thinking.
-For example, one study found that heavy gamblers had several thought distortions.
-They believed they had control over the outcome even when they didn't.
-They thought they could predict when they would win.
-And, when they lost, they reframed the loss so that it seemed like a part of a winning pattern.
+In the study, most participants believed they had some form of control over the outcome even when they didn't.
+Some thought they could predict when they would win.
+When they lost, they often reframed the loss so that it seemed like a part of a winning pattern.

-Did you know the way you think about tests could impact how well you do on them?
+Did you know how you think about tests could impact your performance on them?
 Many people experience bodily symptoms and worry about test anxiety.
-Cognitive psychology researchers found that thought distortions, such as catastrophizing, impacted the test anxiety people experienced as well as their performance on exams.
+Cognitive psychology researchers found that thought distortions, such as exaggerating the potential outcome, affected the anxiety people experienced and their exam performance.

 “This One Bad Thing Is All I See”